 The main threat to this species decline is human overpopulation, which leads to habitat fragmentation and increases human-wildlife conflict.
 There are approximately 3000 – 5000 African wild dogs left in game reserves and national parks across Africa.

-In South Africa, we have fewer than 500 wild dogs left in the wild.
+Wild dogs are one of the most endangered animals in South Africa, where we have fewer than 500 wild dogs left in the wild.
 They are generally found in the Kruger National Park and on the odd game farm.

-Learn more about the painted wolf, read interesting facts about the African wild dog.
+If you’d like to learn more about the painted wolf, read these interesting African wild dog facts.

 Ethiopian Wolves

 Endemic to Ethiopia, the largest population of Ethiopian wolves can be found in the Bale Mountains.
-At present, there are roughly only 120 – 160 wolves remaining.
+Ethiopian wolves are one of the rarest animals in Africa.
+At present, there are roughly less than 500 wolves remaining.

-Currently, humans are the most significant threat to these wolves, mainly due to farming and overgrazing of livestock which overtakes large portions of their habitat.
+Since 2008, the Ethiopian wolf population has decreased by 30 percent.
+Humans are the most significant threat to these wild animals in Africa, mainly due to farming and overgrazing of livestock, which overtakes large portions of their habitat.
+This has forced Ethiopian wolf populations further into the highlands.

 Another reason for their endangered African animal status is tied to disease, including consecutive epizootics of rabies and canine distemper, particularly in the Bale Mountains.